powergun/hsFP/exception/README.md

 https://thoughtbot.com/blog/refactoring-to-a-monad-transformer-stack

+ExceptT takes this further by allowing the developer to throwError;
+when using bind, if the monad throws an error, **it will halt further execution.**

 Imagine a CLI that reads two files, independently, where the reading of the second occurs only when the first is read successfully.
 Once both are read, the program can continue.